nectostr/pinot_minion_tasks/README.md

 Installed from https://chromedriver.chromium.org/home
 Added to bin folder
 ### 2. FastAPI data collector
+Module that host API server and dumps data coming from extension in spec files
 ## 2. Pcap collection
 Two functions that starts tcpdump util collection and stops it via name or previous generated id